PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 ## Remaining work

 The broader `flatbuffer_direct` refactor remains active.
-The next characterized unit should audit the split-fallback result and conditional reconciliation immediately after the newly staged complete static-shape evidence.
-Any new mutation evidence must preserve the current pass order, TensorFlow-free boundary, dependency set, and sequential validation policy.
+The next characterized unit should audit the fallback-only dynamic rank-one Reshape result and the following topological/layout refresh.
+Any new mutation evidence must preserve the recursive fallback boundary, current pass order, TensorFlow-free boundary, dependency set, and sequential validation policy.